-One option is to use a blue-light-free book light to read in bed.
-If you are wondering how do I know if a light is blue light free or not?
+The first option is to use a blue-light-free book light to read in bed.
+If you are wondering how do I know if a light is blue light-free or not?
 Then, check the color temperature of that light, as it indicates the amount of blue light in any light.
 Less color temperature indicates less blue light.

-I would recommend getting book reading lights with color temperature lesser than 3000K.
+I would recommend getting book reading lights with color temperatures less than 3000K.
 2700K is even better.
-These are commonly called eye care warm book reading light.
+These are commonly called eye care warm book reading lights.

-The best option, having minimum amount of blue light with color temperature of below 2000K, is amber color book light.
-Its color is same as the color of the flame of the candle light.
+The best option, with the least amount of blue light, has a color temperature of below 2000K.
+It is an amber color book light.
+Its color is the same as the color of the flame of the candlelight.

 Here are the best options:

-- Amber Color – Somnilight amber color rechargeable clip-on amber book light is the best option.
+- Amber Color book reading light with almost no blue light – Hoogalite rechargeable clip-on book light is the best option.

-Another option is to get a blue light blocking glasses.
+Another option is to get blue light-blocking glasses.
 Get these if you not want to protect yourself from all the blue light sources, including indoor and outdoor sources.

-You can get an inexpensive pair of blue light blocking glasses to check if it works for you and then move towards more expensive options.
-But, if you are style conscious then there are some stylish blue blockers also available.
-For those who wear reading glasses, there are also fit-over blue blockers available.
+You can get an inexpensive pair of blue light-blocking glasses to check if it work for you and then move towards more expensive options.
+But, if you are style-conscious, some stylish blue blockers are also available.
+For those who wear reading glasses, fit-over blue are blockers available.

-Modern science proves that the blue light disturbs our sleep rhythm.
-It is present in book lights, LED Tvs and other any light that has a color temperature of more than 3000K.
+Modern science proves that blue light disturbs our sleep rhythm.
+It is present in book lights, LED TVs, and other any light that has a color temperature of more than 3000K.

-You will be amazed to know that the nature has a subtle way of controlling and synchronization our sleep with the environment.
-When sun shines, it emits blue wavelength in it.
-When it is absorbed by our eyes, it sends a signal through our brain that it is day time.
-When your brain gets that signal, it suppresses the hormone called Melatonin, due to which we feel alert and active.
-The lack of sunshine, results in lack of blue light that in turn increases melatonin.
+You will be amazed to know that nature has a subtle way of controlling and synchronizing our sleep with the environment.
+When the sun shines, it emits a blue wavelength in it.
+When absorbed by our eyes, it sends a signal through our brain that it is daytime.
+When your brain gets that signal, it suppresses the Melatonin hormone, making you feel alert and active.
+The lack of sunshine results in a lack of blue light which increases melatonin.

-But if we get the same blue light through artificial light sources like LED TVs, reading lights, Book lights, our mobile phones, then our sleep gets delayed.
+But our sleep gets delayed if we get the same blue light through artificial light sources like LED TVs, reading lights, Booklights, and our mobile phones.

-It is important to protect yourself in the evenings and nighttime to get a good quality sleep.
-But if you love to read at night, then make sure that your block the blue light either by using a amber or warm color light, or wear blue light blocking glasses.
+Protecting yourself in the evenings and nighttime is important to get a good quality sleep.
+But if you love to read at night, then make sure that you block the blue light either by using an amber or warm color light or wearing blue light-blocking glasses.
 Or you can get both of these and be on the safer side.